24 April 2026

 Treasury Bills

-T-Bill yields have moved closely with the CBK rate cycle.
-The 91-day T-Bill yield has come down from above 16% in mid-2024 to around 10–11% in early 2026.
+T-Bill yields have tracked the CBK rate cycle closely, falling from above 16% in mid-2024 to their current levels.

 Infrastructure Bonds